quicwg/quic-v2/draft-ietf-quic-v2.md

 # Applicability

 This version of QUIC provides no change from QUIC version 1 relating to the capabilities available to applications.
-Therefore, all Application Layer Protocol Negotiation (ALPN) ({{?RFC7301}}) codepoints specified to operate over QUICv1 can also operate over this version of QUIC.
+Therefore, most Application Layer Protocol Negotiation (ALPN) ({{?RFC7301}}) codepoints specified to operate over QUICv1 can also operate over this version of QUIC.
+Applications SHOULD NOT require new ALPNs for QUICv2 unless there is a specific performance or interoperability concern.

 All QUIC extensions defined to work with version 1 also work with version 2.

+## The HTTP/3 Exception

+HTTP/3 can use the ALPN codepoint to discover QUIC versions via the Alt-Svc HTTP field {{?RFC7838}}.
+If different QUIC versions use the same HTTP/3 ALPN, a client might discover QUIC support via Alt-Svc on a TCP connection, and then try QUIC only to find the server is incompatible.
+Therefore, HTTP/3 is an exception to the principle that new QUIC versions do not require new ALPN codepoints.

+Therefore, HTTP/3 servers using QUIC version 2 MUST accept the "h3v2" ALPN for QUICv2 connections.
+Clients SHOULD request this ALPN over QUICv2.
+Servers MAY accept the "h3" ALPN over version 2 to improve compatibility with QUICv2 clients supporting unmodified applications, but MUST NOT advertise the "h3" ALPN via Alt-Svc unless they also support QUIC version 1.

+A client request for either ALPN does not prevent a compatible version negotiation.
+As part of the translation of the Client Initial from one version to another, the server updates the ALPN accordingly.

 # Security Considerations